openproblems-bio/website/content/NeurIPS_2022/organizers.md

     single-cell omics, more specifically on trajectory inference.
 Robrecht oversees infrastructure development for building collaborative, scalable and reproducible pipelines using NextFlow and Viash.

+-   **Peter Holderrieth** is a Machine Learning Scientist at Cellarity where he works on hit prediction tools based on single-cell data.
+Previously, he was an Associate Scientist at Genomics plc.
+Originally trained as a mathematician, he holds an MSc in Statistics and MSc in Neuroscience from the University of Oxford.

 -   **Smita Krishnaswamy** is an associate professor of Computer Science and Genetics at Yale University.
 Her research focuses on unsupervised